Electromagnetic absorption by water: Vibrational spectrum

 The infrared spectrum of liquid water is dominated by the intense absorption due to the fundamental O–H stretching vibrations.
-Because of the high intensity, very short path lengths, usually less than 50 μm, are needed to record the spectra of aqueous solutions.
-There is no rotational fine structure, but the absorption bands are broader than might be expected, because of hydrogen bonding.
+Because of the high intensity, very short path lengths of usually less than 50 μm are needed to record the spectra of aqueous solutions.
+There is no rotational fine structure, but the absorption bands are broader than might be expected because of hydrogen bonding.
 Peak maxima for liquid water are observed at 3450 cm^{−1} (2.898 μm), 3615 cm^{−1} (2.766 μm) and 1640 cm ^{−1} (6.097 μm).
 Direct measurement of the infrared spectra of aqueous solutions requires that the cuvette windows be made of substances such as calcium fluoride which are water-insoluble.
 This difficulty can alternatively be overcome by using an attenuated total reflectance (ATR) device rather than transmission.

 In the near-infrared range liquid water has absorption bands around 1950 nm (5128 cm^{−1}), 1450 nm (6896 cm^{−1}), 1200 nm (8333 cm^{−1}) and 970 nm, (10300 cm^{−1}).
 The regions between these bands can be used in near-infrared spectroscopy to measure the spectra of aqueous solutions, with the advantage that glass is transparent in this region, so glass cuvettes can be used.
 The absorption intensity is weaker than for the fundamental vibrations, but this is not important as longer path-length cuvettes can be used.
 The absorption band at 698 nm (14300 cm^{−1}) is a 3rd overtone (n=4).
 It tails off onto the visible region and is responsible for the intrinsic blue color of water.
-This can be observed with a standard UV/vis spectrophotometer, using a 10 cm path-length.
+This can be observed with a standard UV/vis spectrophotometer using a 10 cm path-length.
 The colour can be seen by eye by looking through a column of water about 10 m in length; the water must be passed through an ultrafilter to eliminate color due to Rayleigh scattering which also can make water appear blue.